ADV1K/LightsOut/README.md

 ![working version of Lights Out Game](LightsOut.gif?raw=true)

+## Update
+Added a reset button to reset the grid and start a new game.

 ## Inspiration
 so recently i was solving a codeforces problem with the same name and i thought why not create a game like this.
 > https://codeforces.com/problemset/problem/275/A